Man, I just can't get motivated to do any work today. I don't know What it is, I'm just not feeling it at all. Any tips?

-It’s true; many moons ago I might have offered up a few motivational tips on how to increase your productivity at work, but no. Taking the day off was absolutely the right remedy in this situation.
+It's true that years ago I might have offered up a few motivational tips on how to increase productivity at work instead.
+But no. Taking the day off was absolutely the right advice and remedy in this situation.

 And here's why, when you feel like this, you should talk a day off too.